sitewaerts/cordova-plugin-document-viewer-sample-app/README.md

 ### OSX (configured for iOS development) ###

-same as above with .sh instead of .bat files you may have to execute "chmod +x [filename]" for each of them first
+same as above with .sh instead of .bat files

+you may have to execute "chmod +x [filename]" for each of them first

-if you run the app from xcode but work on html/js/css in root www directory: update_app.sh build_app.sh (this migrates the changes to the right folder in the Xcode project) run from Xcode
+if you run the app from xcode but work on html/js/css in root www directory:

+1. update_app.sh (this reinstalls the linked plugins)
+2. build_app.sh (this migrates changes in project root to the right folder in the Xcode project)
+3. run from Xcode